 For more repelling tips, read How to Repel Chipmunks »

-Another option for chipmunk control is to use an electronic repellent to frighten the animal with sudden bursts of water.
-Electronics are chemical-free and can be used to protect:
+Electronic repellents are another great option for chipmunk control.
+They use motion detection to frighten animals away with sudden bursts of water.
+These repellents are chemical free and can be used to protect:

 - vegetable gardens